Roboticela/OSI-Model-Simulator/README.md

 - **🔄 Protocol Simulation** - Experience realistic simulations of common networking protocols at each layer
 - **📱 Responsive Design** - Enjoy a seamless experience across desktop, tablet, and mobile devices
 - **🎨 Customizable Scenarios** - Create and modify network scenarios to observe different behaviors and outcomes
+- **📞 Contact Form** - Easily reach out to the team with questions or feedback through the integrated contact form

 <br>